jochemmeyers/SleepSchedule/README.md

 Note that the save string is compressed, not encrypted.
 It can be decrompressed by anyone that has it.

 ## Contact
-If you find this tool useful, let me know by submitting an issue!
+If you find this tool useful, have any questions, or suggestions for new features, let me know by submitting an issue!